 Although I’ve always loved anything made with chickpeas, I fell accidentally into becoming a pescatarian about three years ago when the doctor wanted to put me on Lipitor to manage creeping cholesterol.
 I didn’t want to depend on a pill for the rest of my life, so I embarked on a health journey focused around plants in my diet — and it worked.

 It truly helps that Seattle is a place where fresh, local, and quality ingredients are valued.
 Today, my diet depends heavily on plant-based foods, but seafood, and a few pieces of bacon sneak in very sparingly.

 All this to say my palette requires a pretty high standard for vegan cuisine, as I measure it up to everything else on the menu in Seattle.
-So, the list below offers a great lineup of vegan restaurants in Seattle that even meat-eaters can enjoy.
+So, the list below offers a great lineup of vegan restaurants in Seattle that every type of foodie will enjoy.

 If you’re hitting the road and looking for travel recommendations, check out these companies that I use regularly.
 Plus, by using these links, you can support Veggies Abroad!